Discriminating leptonic Yukawa interactions with doubly charged scalar at the ILC: Introduction

-Another type of interaction is often employed in radiative seesaw models, such as the Zee-Babu model~\cite{2-lp-zB}, in which doubly (singly) charged scalar bosons, $k^{\pm\pm}~(h^\pm)$, are introduced as an isospin singlet.
-Then $k^{\pm \pm}$ directly couples to the isospin-singlet leptons at tree level via $h'_{ij} \bar e_{R_i}^c k^{++} e_{R_j}$, which is also a source of lepton number violation by two unit.
+Another type of interaction is often employed in radiative seesaw models, such as the Zee-Babu model~\cite{2-lp-zB}, in which doubly (singly) charged scalar bosons, $k^{\pm\pm}~(h^\pm)$, are introduced as an isospin singlet; {the topology of neutrino mass generating diagram was shown in Ref.~\cite{Cheng:1980qt} for the first time}.
+Then $k^{\pm \pm}$ directly couples to the isospin-singlet leptons at tree level via $h'_{ij} \bar e_{R_i}^c k^{++} e_{R_j}$~\footnote{This type of interaction also appears in left-right symmetric models~\cite{Mohapatra:1974gc, Pati:1974yy, Senjanovic:1975rk, Senjanovic:1978ev, Mohapatra:1979ia, Mohapatra:1980yp} associated with triplet scalar which couples to right-handed fermions. }, which is also a source of lepton number violation by two unit.
 The neutrino mass matrix is generated at two-loop level via several terms related to the doubly~(singly) charged bosons after the electroweak symmetry breaking by the standard-model~(SM) Higgs boson where we can naturally consider models with ${\cal O}(1)$ Yukawa coupling and/or new particles whose masses are ${\cal O}(0.1-1)$~TeV inside the loops.
 The interaction is associated with leptons with right-handed chirality in contrast to the type-II seesaw scenario.

 These two types of Yukawa interaction would also appear in many other neutrino mass models as a source of lepton number violation.
-Thus it is important to analyze the interactions of doubly charged scalar bosons and charged leptons to discriminate models of neutrino mass generation~\cite{Sugiyama:2012yw}.
-Searches for the doubly charged scalar bosons have been performed in the past and current collider experiments, and the most severe constraint is obtained by the same-sign di-lepton resonance searches at the LHC~\cite{ Aad:2012cg,ATLAS:2014kca,ATLAS:2016pbt,Chatrchyan:2012ya}.
-Assuming a large branching ratio of a certain di-lepton channel, the lower bounds on the mass of doubly charged scalar bosons are set to about 400~GeV to 600~GeV depending on the models and the decay channels.
+Thus it is important to analyze the interactions of doubly charged scalar bosons and charged leptons to discriminate models of neutrino mass generation~\cite{Sugiyama:2012yw}. { Searches for the doubly charged scalar bosons have been performed in the past and current collider experiments, and the most severe constraint is obtained by the same-sign di-lepton resonance searches at the LHC~\cite{ Aad:2012cg,ATLAS:2014kca,ATLAS:2016pbt,Chatrchyan:2012ya, Biondini:2014dfa, Babu:2016rcr, ATLAS:2017iqw}.
+In addition, multi lepton signals are discussed including doubly charged Higgs production associated with singly charged Higgs~\cite{Akeroyd:2010ip, CMS:2017pet}.
+Assuming a large branching ratio of a certain di-lepton channel, the most stringent bound on the mass of doubly charged scalar bosons varies from 770~GeV to 870~GeV depending on the models and the decay branching ratio, which is obtained from the latest LHC data~\cite{ATLAS:2017iqw}.}

 The two bosons have also different interaction with the electroweak gauge bosons.
 Namely the doubly charged scalar boson of triplet models can couple to a pair of charged gauge bosons, $W^\pm$'s, at tree level.
 The decay branching ratio to the same-sign $WW$ can be large if the triplet VEV is as large as ${\cal O}(0.1-10)$~MeV depending on the mass itself.
 Thus the search for such events provides an unique signature of the triplet model~\cite{ Kanemura:2013vxa,Kanemura:2014goa,Kanemura:2014ipa}.
 Production of doubly charged scalar bosons via the $WW$-fusion process is also expected in the triplet-like models, such as the Georgi-Machacek model~\cite{Georgi:1985nv}, which realize a large triplet VEV to make the production cross section sizable~\cite{ Chiang:2012dk,Dutta:2014dba,Khachatryan:2014sta}.